shenbinqian/MTL4QE/README.md

 # A Multi-task Learning Framework for Evaluating Machine Translation of Emotion-loaded User-generated Content
 This repository contains the code and data to train multi-task learning (MTL) models to evaluate machine translation of emotion-loaded user-generated content (UGC).
 Our paper has been accepted by the Ninth Conference on Machine Translation (WMT24).
-We will release the camera-ready paper soon!
+Please find our paper at [arXiv](https://arxiv.org/abs/2410.03277) for more details.

 ## Installation